wwpass/passhub/InstallingPassHubOnLinux.md

 Your server should be accessible either publicly or within your organization network and have a DNS name configured.
 An internet connection is needed both for the purposes of this guide and regular operation.
 A valid (not self-signed) SSL certificate is required so that your server can be accessed via HTTPS.

-PassHub requires a WWPass Service Provider certificate, which can be obtained at https://developers.wwpass.com.

 ## Step 1: Install the Nginx Web Server

 Since this is our first interaction with the apt packaging system in this session, we should update our local package index, so that we have access to the most recent versions of packages.
 After that, Nginx can be installed.